 invercone which by then had become a more bulbous affair.
 The next

 picture down shows original model that came complete with a

 nutral density filter that was needed as the baffle could not be closed

 with it on.
 A similar invercone but without the "star" shape was made

 It seems that the first commercial incident light meter was the Avo-Smethurst incident meter: This meter used a flat diffuser over the normal light-sensitive cell.
 This was fairly successful in front-lit situations but poor at other lighting angles.
 In the US, the Norwood Director exposure meter (later known as the Brockway and eventually as the Sekonic) was an early and successful attempt to solve both motion picture needs and side-lighting problems.
 This meter was held in wide regard and used by most professional cinematograhers.
 The Norwood was designed for incident light measurement and used a translucent hemisphere over the meter receptor cell.
 The hemisphere is actually a three-dimensional model of 'real world' objects, light reaching the inside of which is used to estimate exposure.
 The performance of the hemisphere is said to be 'compensating' because it integrates light received from a multitude of directions associated with both the main light and fill-in sources.
 The Brockway and it's later variants also came with a flat diffuser for incident readings.Exposure estimation was particularly difficult in back-lit situations even with this otherwise excellent meter.

 Meanwhile, back in the UK, in 1957 it was shown that in theory a better exposure reading could be obtained using back-leak compensation (BLC) and a Mr D Connelly, of Sangamo Weston, brought it to reality.
-The first invercone was a much flatter device than the one seen in the picture and therefor less effective.
+The earlier invercones were much flatter devices than the later ones and therefor less effective.